 When setting goals, make sure to use the SMART framework.
 It goes to say that for a goal to be achievable and realistic, it needs to be specific, measurable, attainable, relevant, and time-specific.
 The framework helps you guarantee that your social media goals are properly defined and realistic for you to achieve.

-With defining your goals, you not only make it easier to understand what direction your campaign should head, but you also get an idea of how you’re going to measure your social media ROI.
+By defining your goals, you not only make it easier to understand what direction your campaign should head, but you also get an idea of how you’re going to measure your social media ROI.

 Don’t just settle for initial metrics though.
 You have to also calculate the effectiveness of the social media metrics you chose.
 In the case of the above-mentioned example, the number of impressions gained should be tracked to see which fraction of those impressions converted to new customers.
 With the right tracking tools, this can be easily done, regardless of where your impressions came from.